Tencent/TencentKonaSMSuite/kona-demo/README.md

 # Tencent Kona Demo

 ## Introduction
-Tencent Kona Demo is a server-side application based on Spring Boot, and it uses Jetty as the embedded server.
-This module is only used for demonstrating the way on integrating this project to a Spring Boot project.
+Tencent Kona Demo is a server-side application based on Spring Boot.
+It is only used for demonstrating the approach on integrating this suite to a Spring Boot project.
 However, this module is not one of the artifacts of this project.

+`kona-demo` supports two embedded web servers, including Jetty and Tomcat.
+But only Jetty web server `JettyServer` is a `SpringBootApplication`, so it can be launched by Gradle task `bootRun`.
+However, Tomcat web server `TomcatServer` is a common application.

 ## Usages
-It can launch this demo server via the below command,
+It can launch the Jetty server via the below command,

 ```
-gradle :kona-demo:bootRun
+./gradlew :kona-demo:bootRun
 ```